Angular fractals in thermal QFT: Discussion and future directions

 Relatedly, modular invariance in 2d CFTs constrains some of the nonperturbative behavior of the partition function.
 Given some input light spectra, modular invariance highly constrains the resulting spectra, which in effect forces the partition functions with any phase inserted to behave in a certain way.
 Techniques such as Poincare series and Rademacher series have been used to complete the light spectrum of a 2d CFT (see e.g.\ \cite{Dijkgraaf:2000fq, Maloney:2007ud, Keller:2014xba, Alday:2019vdr}), which roughly take the form of a (convergent) sum over rational angles.
 It would be interesting if there were related techniques in higher dimensions, resumming all rational angle insertions in the partition function trace.

 Another potential avenue to making the high-temperature expansion precise is using Tauberian techniques, which have been applied successfully to correlation functions \cite{Pappadopulo:2012jk,Qiao:2017xif,Das:2020uax,Pal:2022vqc} and torus partition functions in 2d \cite{Pal:2019zzr,Mukhametzhanov:2020swe,Pal:2020wwd}.
-An essential ingredient in Tauberian methods is positivity, which has not yet played an important role in applications of thermal EFT.
+An essential ingredient in Tauberian methods is positivity,\footnote{See \cite{Marchetto:2023xap} where, even if OPE coefficent can become negative, Tauberian theorems were used along with some boundedness conditions from below, to predict asymptotics of OPE coefficent averaged over a large microcanonical window.
+However, it is not clear how to extend the result rigorously for an order one window.
+The same theorem is used in \cite{Pal:2019yhz} as well.} which has not yet played an important role in applications of thermal EFT.